KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 }
 ```

-As you can see, we're using the Ruby function I talked about ealier called `selector-string()`, which outputs a stringified version of the `&` operator in Sass.
-That way we can work with the selector the same way we would with any other string, which currently isn't possible when using the normal `&` operator.
+As you can see, we’re using the Ruby function I talked about ealier called `selector-string()`, which outputs a stringified version of the `&` operator in Sass.
+That way we can work with the selector the same way we would with any other string, which currently isn’t possible when using the normal `&` operator.
 You can read more about that issue [here](https://gist.github.com/nex3/8050187).

-Next, we're going to create an empty map that is going to contain each customizable `$property` and all of the data for it such as its `$module` and the `$value` that is used from the module.
+Next, we’re going to create an empty map that is going to contain each customizable `$property` and all of the data for it such as its `$module` and the `$value` that is used from the module.

-Unlike the main mixin, we're not going to keep track of what styles are actually outputted, but rather where those styles came from within our module (_"palette"_).
+Unlike the main mixin, we’re not going to keep track of what styles are actually outputted, but rather where those styles came from within our module (_"palette"_).
 That way, if say, the _"primary" "base"_ color changes via our front-end API, we know that this element is using that value, so we can then update the stylesheet to reflect the change.

-But, as we can tell from the function above, it's returning a merged map, but we haven't actually told the new map to override the global `$customizer-instances` variable.
-Instead of making the function do that, let's create a mixin to handle that part so we can simply include it into the main mixin where we need to.
+But, as we can tell from the function above, it’s returning a merged map, but we haven’t actually told the new map to override the global `$customizer-instances` variable.
+Instead of making the function do that, let’s create a mixin to handle that part so we can simply include it into the main mixin where we need to.
 That way, if we ever needed to make small minor adjustments, we only have to update it in one area.
 This next mixin is going to be rather simple.

 ```scss
 // Create new customizable instance